 Here’s the problem: Glass doesn’t belong in the landfill.
 And for most of the nearly one million citizens of unincorporated Gwinnett, a drop-off location for glass is at least a 30-minute drive away.

 In a county of more than 400 square miles, we currently have one glass recycling drop-off center that’s open to the public, the Snellville Recycling Center that’s generously run by the City.
 The other nearest publicly accessible drop-off locations for glass, per Gwinnett Clean & Beautiful and our own research, are in Atlanta, Decatur, Conyers, Sandy Springs, Roswell, Alpharetta, and Smyrna.
 Even without traffic, these are all long drives from most areas of Gwinnett.

-In the absence of establishing separate curbside collection or convenient glass recycling drop-off centers within the county, Gwinnett County leaders are effectively telling citizens to landfill this infinitely recyclable material that currently comprises 20% of our household waste.
+In the absence of establishing separate curbside collection or convenient glass recycling drop-off centers within the county, Gwinnett County leaders are effectively telling citizens to landfill this infinitely recyclable material.
 At a time when the global problems associated with the waste we produce are reaching crisis levels, this isn’t an option.

 Why Is Glass Hard to Recycle?

 So, how did glass end up in this situation?
 While glass is very recyclable, it doesn’t get along well with single-stream curbside recycling — a model that Gwinnett and many other communities nationwide shifted to in the last decade for convenience and cost savings.